pedro-coelho-dr/owasp-juice-shop-security-report/REPORT.md

 ## 7 - DOM XSS in Product Search

-A vulnerability was identified and exploited in the product search functionality.
+The product search functionality is vulnerable to DOM-based XSS.
+DOM-based XSS occurs when the attack payload is executed as part of the Document Object Model (DOM) on the client side, without any interaction with the server.

+By entering the payload in the browser´s search bar, the application executes the script in the context of the user's browser.

 **Payloads:**

-1. **Basic Script Alert**:
+1. **Basic Script Alert** ❌
     ```html
     <script>alert('XSS');</script>
     ```
     This payload did not work as the script was sanitized.

-2. **Image Tag with onerror Attribute**:
+2. **Image Tag with onerror Attribute** ✅
     ```html
     <img src=x onerror=alert('XSS')>
     ```